Which seed variety to buy – these have worked for me, over several seasons.

 Chicories for hearting*

 I like Seeds of Italy’s selection, which emphasises how all shapes, colours and sizes are possible!
 Genovese and Striato of Naples have grown well here.
-Early Gem F1 has grown well for me since 1984. but is perhaps finished now: on the whole, F1 varieties produce more fruit and less plant!
-Also I find that yellow varieties are less productive.
+Early Gem F1 has grown well for me since 1984, as has Defender F1.
+F1 varieties produce more fruit and less plant!
+I find that yellow varieties are less productive.
 Remember that courgettes are simply under-grown marrows, of the summer squash family: see winter squashes for Butternut et al. Pumpkins are different again, see below.

 All-female cucumbers for growing undercover are expensive in seed, and highly productive.
-I like Melen and Passandra, both half-size hybrids, and I grow them up strings.
-Outdoor cucumbers need less training and fruits are less regular, especially La Diva, while Tanya cucumbers are more even, and prickly like many outdoor cucumbers.
+I like Carmen F1 for whole size fruits and Passandra is a half-size hybrid, and I grow them up strings.
+Outdoor cucumbers need less training and fruits are less regular, especially La Diva, while Tanya cucumbers are more even, and prickly like many outdoor (‘ridge’) cucumbers – just peel the skin before eating.
 Home grown are tasty, you should notice a big difference compared to what you can buy.

-Best not sown until June, until late July or early August.
+Best not sown until June, even in late July or early August.
 Zefa Fino is reliable.
 In 2013 I trialled five varieties and found few differences except for Solaris F1 bulbing better from the earlier, June sowing.
-Then in 2014 my Romanesco was poor, swelling less than Zefa Fino.
+Perfektion from Bingenheim bulbed nicely in 2018 from sowings in early March (greenhouse modules) and late July.

 French Bean (*dwarf)

-Purple Tepee – cropping well, although no easier to find for being purple as stems are purple too!
-Good flavoured beans that appear to go from too small to too large in as little as 3 days but do not appear to be tough or stringy.
+Purple Tepee grows flavoursome beans that appear to go from too small to too large in as little as 3 days but do not appear to be tough or stringy.

-My three long established favourites are Sunset for eaters October-December, small and sweet, Ribston Pippin for russeted fruits of great taste and density which gives it longevity over crispness, and Kidds Orange Red for exquisite flavoured fruit which may keep until February.
+My three long established favourites are Sunset for eaters October-December, small and sweet, Ribston Pippin for russeted fruits of great taste and density which gives it longevity over crispness, Lord Lambourne for sweet eaters in October-November, and and Kidds Orange Red for exquisite flavoured fruit which may keep until February.

 Red Windsor and Cevaal are excellent in Sep-Oct, gorgeous colour and healthy.
-Court Pendu Plat keeps well through winter.
+Court Pendu Plat keeps well through winter as does Falstaff.
 Jupiter has large, red, tasty eaters until Christmas, and grow Bountiful for large, green cookers from September, which turn yellow and become sweet in December.
 Both resist scab and Bountiful is especially clean, and high yielding.

 Chervil is delicious and misunderstood, best not sown in spring.
 When sown July to mid August, it crops for a long time through autumn, and sow mid August to early September for growing under cover through winter and until it flowers in early May.
-Coriander likewise.
+Coriander likewise – look for Cruiser, slow to bolt and with fleshy leaves.

 Dill grows well from a February sowing indoors, planted early April under fleece and cropping by May, giving a long harvest until flowering in late June.
+Or sow July for autumn cropping.
 A plant or two of summer savoury, set out in May, is great for extra flavours.

-Basil needs warmth and not too much wet on its leaves, sow in warmth from April, or but pots of basil seedlings in the supermarket, divide and pot on.
+Basil needs warmth and not too much wet on its leaves, sow in warmth from April, or buy pots of basil seedlings in the supermarket, divide and pot on.

 Excellent hardy plant with good flavour produces leaves all winter without protection – must remember pigeons like it too.
 Sow July-August because it flowers in May-June.

 So many choices.
-Remember that Batavian and Romaine (cos) varieties can be picked over as leaf lettuce, although they can also be left to grow hearts, and the seed packet suggests they are for hearting only.
+Remember that Batavian and Romaine (cos) varieties can be picked over as leaf lettuce, although they can also be left to grow hearts, while the seed packet may suggest they are for hearting only.

-For cos I like Freckles, Bijou, Paris Island, Little Gem including Intred, and Winter Density, Maravilla di Verano batavian is great from spring or July sowing, any Lollos for prettiness though they are not the easiest, and Navara for gorgeous red leaves with some resistance to lettuce root aphid.
+For cos I like Tesy (red), Valmaine, Freckles, Bijou, Paris Island, Jabeque, Little Gem including Amaze and Intred, and Winter Density, Maravilla di Verano and Saragossa: all great from spring or July sowing.
+Lollos (try Tuska) offer prettiness though they are not the easiest, and Navara plus Cantarix for gorgeous red leaves with some resistance to lettuce root aphid.

-Onion fly is increasing and mildew has become more common so I am growing onions from seed to avoid risking contamination from sets.
-By 2011 I enjoyed healthy growth from all onions and liked Stormy Halls’ Sturon for even growth and good storage, until their seed quality resulted in two years of failed germination.
-Stuttgarter has strong flavour and keeps well, Long Red Florence is mild and does not keep beyond Christmas.
-Red Baron is good but all red onions are more prone to bolting than white ones and cost about twice as much to grow; however from seed, they are cheaper and bolt little compared to from sets.
-For mildew resistance try Santero.
+Onion fly is increasing and mildew has become more common so I am growing onions from seed to avoid risk of contamination from sets.
+Sturon is good for even growth and long storage, Stuttgarter has strong flavour and keeps well, Long Red Florence is mild and does not keep beyond Christmas.
+Red Baron is good but all red onions are more prone to bolting than white ones from sets, and cost about twice as much to grow; however from seed, they are cheaper and bolt little compared to plants from sets.
+For mildew resistance try yellow-skinned Santero which stores well too.

 A big subject!
 Sow after the summer solstice, to make more leaves and less flowers, (early August is best date here) and they like moist soil.
 The mustards are pretty and of great flavour, especially Green and Red Streaks/ Frills.
 Green in the Snow for top pungency, Red Giant is good for stir frying, Red Dragon for salads.
 Pak choi is adored by slugs but worth a try, while leaf radish is the most vigorous of all, with mild, hairless leaves that keep growing until year’s end, albeit slowly by then.
 Mizuna is another banker for late autumn leaves, resisting most frost before winter becomes too earnest, and Red Mizuna is pretty.
 See CN seeds for excellent choices here.